okayhu/blog/source/_posts/Object References And GC Algorithms In Java.md

 An object that doesn't have any references.

-## How to tell when an object doesn't have any references

 ## Reference counter method

 Create a reference counter for each object, +1 when there is a reference to the object, -1 when the reference is released, when the counter is 0 then it can be recycled.